johnstamford/ALE_ProjectExtras/README.md

 ALE_ProjectExtras
 =================
-Some of the extra files create to support the ALE project.
+Some of the extra files created to support the ALE project.